Waga43/gd-utils-noport/README.md

 This is because the program is getting all file information of the source folder.
 Its operating mechanism is strictly in the following order:
 ```
 1. Get all the file information of the source folder
-2. Create a directory in the target folder according to the directory structure of the source folde
+2. Create a directory in the target folder according to the directory structure of the source folder
 3. After all directories are created, start copying files
 ```